MaxKorlaar/Pxl/readme.md

 - [ ] Access tokens for users, resettable.
 Required for uploading
 - [ ] JSON-based API for simple requests, mostly for ShareX support
 - [ ] (Maybe??)
 Amazon S3 support via Laravel
+- [ ] Social media metadata on the image preview page (in the head tag and via some web standard of which I forgot the name, Slack and Discord support it)

 ## Helping out
 I would love to see people help out!
 So, if you were doubting about forking it or even submitting